2006-07: Michael Latta played for the Waterloo Minor Midgets this season, picking up 118 points in 73 games.

 2012-13: Latta spent his second pro season in the AHL, beginning the year with Nashville’s AHL affiliate in Milwaukee before an April trade which sent him to the Capitals along with Martin Erat in exchange for Filip Forsberg.
 He scored 9 goals with 26 assists in 67 games with Milwaukee and was +9 while leading the Admirals with 184 penalty minutes.
 Latta played nine regular season games with the Capitals’ AHL affiliate in Hershey, scoring 1 goal with 2 assists, and was -3 with 14 penalty minutes.
 The Bears finished fourth in the East Division and lost to Atlantic Division champion Providence in a first round playoff series.
 Latta scored 2 goals with 1 assist and was an even plus/minus with 6 penalty minutes in five playoff games.

-Latta may not have ideal size for an NHLer, but he has shown that he has ample heart.
-He's displayed a willingness bordering on zeal for competing in the corners and in front of the net, which is why the Storm paid a heft price in obtaining him from Ottawa in the Anthony Nigro trade.
-Latta's an effective playmaking center who improves his linemates both through skill and by setting an example on how to pay attention to the intangibles that separate winning teams from the mediocre ones.
+Latta may not have ideal size for an NHLer but he has shown that he has ample heart.
+He has the willingness to compete in the corners and in front of the net.
+Latta is an effective playmaking center who improves his linemates both through skill and by setting an example.
+He is a detail-oriented forward who makes up for limited athleticism with his work ethic and thoroughness.
 He is not afraid to drop the gloves in defense of his teammates or to turn the tide of a losing effort.
-His willingness to fight and the effort he puts forth on the ice is admirable.